 Fact sheet - Health conditions directory.

 Influenza or 'the flu' is a highly contagious disease caused by infection from influenza type A or B (or rarely C) virus.
 These viruses infect the upper airways and lungs.
 The flu is highly contagious and occurs year-round, but infection rates tend to increase during the cooler months.
 Flu season in Queensland is typically from June to September, with the peak usually in August.
 Flu is not the same as a common cold and can be a serious illness.
 For some people, such as the elderly and those with underlying medical conditions, the flu can cause serious complications which require hospitalisation.
 It can sometimes lead to death.
 Flu is usually spread through infected people coughing and sneezing, which temporarily contaminates the surrounding air and surfaces with infected droplets.
-You can reduce the risk of infection by getting vaccinated and practising good hand and respiratory hygiene.
+You can reduce the risk of infection by getting vaccinated every year and practising good hand and respiratory hygiene.
 Occasionally there have been worldwide outbreaks of flu, known as flu pandemics, which have occurred with the global spread of a new type of flu virus.
 Greater protection against influenza infection is observed in people who receive yearly influenza vaccination compared to those who did not receive any influenza vaccination.